Jimmie Aaron Kepler

-Jim sold his first magazine article over 45 years ago.
-He has sold nonfiction, inspirational, how-to magazine articles, including getting three covers and short stories in the science fiction and horror genre.
+Jim has been a writer for over 45 years and has sold nonfiction, inspirational, how-to magazine articles, including getting three covers and short stories in the science fiction and horror genre.
 He is the author of the nonfiction book Prayers for the Chronically Ill: 60 Prayers, Caregiving: Biblical Insights From a Caregiver’s Journey.
-His novels include Miss Sarah’s Secret, The Rebuilder, Charlie’s Bells, and Gone Electric: A Poetry Collection.
-He likewise writes literary fiction under a penname.
-The books are available on Amazon and major online booksellers.
+His novels include Miss Sarah’s Secret, The Rebuilder, and Charlie’s Bells, and a portly collection, Gone Electric.
+He also writes literary fiction under a pen name.
+His books are available on Amazon, Apple Book, Kobo, Barnes & Noble Nook, and major online booksellers and libraries worldwide.

 He Has Lived in Eleven States

-Born in Texas, Jim has lived in Ohio, Illinois, South Carolina, Arizona, New Hampshire, Kansas, Georgia, Louisiana, California, Washington, and Texas, where he lives in suburban Dallas.
-Reading military history, science fiction, poetry, and listening to podcasts while walking are his daily activities.
+Born in Texas, Jim has lived in various states including Ohio, Illinois, South Carolina, Arizona, New Hampshire, Kansas, Georgia, Louisiana, California, Washington, and Texas.
+Currently, he resides in suburban Dallas.
+He has a passion for travel, reading military history, science fiction and fantasy, poetry, and listening to podcasts while walking.
 He is a widower.
-His bride of 43 years died of Melanoma cancer in April 2018.
 He has three grown children, one granddaughter, and a cat.

 When are you coming back to Starbucks at Arapaho / Hillcrest ?
 We miss you..

 I’ve been going to Coit and Campbell as it has a larger amount of indoor seating.